scripting-drafts/wgetlinks/README.md

 - Wget
 - Beautiful Soup

-Aditional - Convert your url to regex with this [http://www.regexlab.com/wild2regex].
+Additional - Convert the urls to regex with this [http://www.regexlab.com/wild2regex].

-The Idea: To fetch download links and filenames from URL's and wget them.